Contact Tracing and Surveillance

 Monitoring Cases and Impact to UWF

-The UWF Contact Tracking subcommittee will meet regularly or on an as-needed basis depending upon the need.
+The UWF Contact Tracking subcommittee meets regularly or on an as-needed basis depending upon the need.
 A report is provided to the Recovery Taskforce and the President’s Cabinet on a weekly basis to address the summary of contact tracking numbers and information.

 Should the numbers increase at a rapid rate, the President’s Cabinet will be notified immediately to discuss further actions needed by UWF.
 If necessary, additional measures will be taken in consultation with the President’s Cabinet, as well as internal, local and state health officials.